git/git.github.io/rev_news/drafts/edition-94.md

   Peff, alias Jeff King, thanked Martin for the report and said he had found the function where the crash happened and the reason why it happened.
-He also provided minimal reproduction instruction as well as the commit that introduced the bug, and he put the author of that commit in CC of his email.
+He also provided minimal reproduction instructions as well as the commit that introduced the bug, and he put the author of that commit in CC of his email.

-  Philippe Blain, the author of that commit, thanked Peff for the information and said he would try to find a fix for the bug.
+  Philippe Blain, the author of the commit, thanked Peff for the information and said he would try to find a fix for the bug.

   Peff replied to Philippe that after sleeping on the issue, he fully